alec-shell/alec-shell/README.md

-- 👋 Hi, I’m @alec-shell
 - 👀 Interested in cybersecurity and programming
 - 🌱 Currently learning Python and Java
 -  Google Cybersecurity certification
 -  CompTIA Sec+
 -  AAS in programming and software development (in progress)

 <!---
 alec-shell/alec-shell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.